You're Not In Love; You're Addicted.

 There is an alternative, and that is to move toward more unconditional love.
 That is to love someone without keeping score, or giving up your life, or expecting your partner to save you from anything.
-It can be done by a focus on unconditional love, on compassion, and on loving-kindness.
+It can be done by a focus on unconditional love, compassion, and lovingkindness.
 To love someone in a healthy way is to open yourself to loving everyone, not the opposite, which is true in love addiction.
 Your mind can be trained to focus on this, rather than the unhealthy default.

 Copyright William Berry, 2015